webis-de/coling22-mining-health-related-statements/README.md

-# Health CauseNet

-This repository is used to evaluate several termhood scores for extracting health-related statements from web data.
-Python requirements are contained in the `requirements.txt` file.

-Samples of the resources extracted from the CauseNet can be found in `data/` directory.
+# Mining Health-related Cause-Effect Statements with High Precision at Large Scale

+This repository contains code to train several termhood scores for the efficient and effective extraction of health-related phrases from large scale corpora.
+For more information, see our paper [Mining Health-related Cause-Effect Statements with High Precision at Large Scale](https://webis.de/publications.html?q=schlatt#schlatt_2022) (COLING'22).
+A large scale resource of health-related cause--effect statements and sentences can be found at [TODO](url).

 ## Corpora